Why You May Need to Add a New User to Your WordPress Site

 - Getting WordPress plugin or theme support – If you are in need of support with your WordPress plugins or theme, you may find yourself in a position where you need to create a new user account so that a developer can access your site to troubleshoot.

 Only need to setup temporary access?
 We recommend you setup a copy of your site in a staging environment and grant access to that copy only, instead of your Live site.

 - Delegating the tech stuff – Managing a WordPress site can be time consuming.
 You may want to devote your time to growing your business or your online store and delegate the WordPress tech work to a professional.
-If you want a friendly, talented team like WP Hero to help you with your WooCommerce or WordPress site, then you will need to add a new Administrator user to your site for us to use.
+If you want a friendly, talented team like WP Hero to help you with your WordPress site, then you will need to add a new Administrator user to your site for us to use.

 - Content writing collaboration – You may have different team members contributing to your site’s content.
 If so, you’ll want separate user accounts for each person in your content writing workflow.
 Typically these will be Authors and / or Editors.